 There are many wonderful beaches in Grand Cayman.
-Whether you want to explore the world famous Seven Mile Beach, which was recently named the number 1 Best Beach in the world by U.S. News & World Report and Coastal Living, or lounge with the locals, snorkel with tropical fish or relax with a drink, here is a complete guide to Grand Cayman's best beaches.
+Whether you want to explore the world famous Seven Mile Beach, which was named as the number 6 beach in the world in 2020 by Tripadvisor‘s annual Travelers’ Choice Awards, or lounge with the locals, snorkel with tropical fish or relax with a drink, here is a complete guide to Grand Cayman's best beaches.

 A popular family friendly beach in West Bay offering street parking, bathroom and changing facilities, beach cabana and plenty of shade.
 The beach is also adjacent to the West Bay Dock where dive companies launch from and Alfresco Restaurant for nearby dining.
 Located at the northern tip of West Bay Road, just before the NW Point Road turn off.

 Seven Mile Beach is actually only 5.5 miles however that's still miles of glorious white sandy beach and clear blue water to enjoy.
 It's no wonder that Seven Mile Beach has earned its reputation as one of the best beaches in the Caribbean.
 All of Seven Mile Beach is considered public property up to the water line so feel free to explore the many different "Public Access" beaches along SMB.
 Here are the most popular and designated Public Beach areas with parking and easy access:

 The best snorkelling on Seven Mile Beach with plenty of shade plus parking facilities.
 Located at the north end of Seven Mile Beach.
 Look for the cemetery across from the fire station and you will find Cemetery Beach.

 A popular and wide beach.
 There is a children’s play area, cabanas, restrooms, showers, volleyball courts and a mobi-mat.
 Public Beach is located beside the Kimpton Seafire on West Bay Road.